 To learn more, read Nolo's article on the Social Security disability offset for workers' comp.

 State Disability Benefits

 A few states, including New York and California, offer temporary disability benefits alongside their unemployment insurance programs.
 Call your local unemployment insurance office or labor department to determine whether your state maintains this kind of coverage.
-You can receive state disability insruance payments at the same time as SSDI.
+You can receive state disability insurance payments at the same time as SSDI, but your SSDI may be "offset" by these short-term disability payments.
 Visit Nolo's section on state disability benefits to see if your state offers them.